BSoDium/spectrum-visualizer-demo/README.md

 ### Relevant Files

-- `src/components/WaveForm.tsx`: The main waveform visualization component.
+- [`src/components/WaveForm.tsx`](./src/components/WaveForm.tsx): The main waveform visualization component.
-- `src/components/Layout.tsx`: The layout of the demo.
+- [`src/components/Layout.tsx`](./src/components/Layout.tsx): The layout of the demo.

+This project was designed with simplicity in mind, so the codebase is relatively small and easy to understand.

 ## License